 during organic synthesis.
 Nucleic acids and proteins could interlock handily with silicate crystals in secure arrangements during assembly into larger structures.
 This is the general line of thought developed in detail by A. G. Cairns-Smith in Genetic Takeover.
 (Proteins have crystal forms, and crystallography remains a primary laboratory technique for determining the structures of proteins, which also was the methodology used to determine the double helix structure

-Because some silicate minerals have photoelectric properties—they can convert sunlight into electricity—silicon could serve as an energy source to drive organic synthesis.
+Because some silicate minerals have photoelectric properties—they can convert sunlight into electricity—silicates could serve as an energy source to drive organic synthesis.
 Some silicon crystals also possess piezoelectric properties.
 Under pressure, they generate an electric current.
-Phonograph needles exploit this effect.
+Phonograph needles exploit this property.
 Piezoelectric effects provide another potential source of energy to drive organic synthesis.